CSUA/csua-backend/README.md

 6. `python3 manage.py migrate` on remote machine to update database with latest models
 7. Run `sudo systemctl reload csua-backend-gunicorn` on the remote machine so the changes take effect

-## Editing/Creating/Deleting Officers
+## Editing/Creating/Deleting Data

-Go to https://www.csua.berkeley.edu/admin/ to edit officer data!
+Go to https://www.csua.berkeley.edu/admin/ to edit data!

 ## Repo structure